Badgerati/Pode.Web/docs/Tutorials/ElementData.md

 # Element Data

-When using Elements or Layouts, some of these will allow you to supply scriptblocks to invoke actions or retrieve data, etc.
+When using Elements some of these will allow you to supply scriptblocks to invoke actions or retrieve data, etc.

 Within the scriptblocks you can use `$ElementData` to retrieve details about the current element the scriptblock is for, or you can use `$ParentData` to retrieve details about the current element's parent element.

-For example, the following updates a select element by passing random options into [`Update-PodeWebSelect`], and the select element to update is done by using `$ElementData.Id` which refers to the current [`New-PodeWebSelect`] element.
+For example, the following updates a select element by passing random options into [`Update-PodeWebSelect`](../../Functions/Actions/Update-PodeWebSelect), and the select element to update is done by using `$ElementData.Id` which refers to the current [`New-PodeWebSelect`](../../Functions/Elements/New-PodeWebSelect) element.

 ```powershell
 New-PodeWebSelect -Name 'Random' -ScriptBlock {